 Epiverse powers interdisciplinary collaboration and each individual’s progress, insight, and implementation benefit the collective, leveling the playing field and giving all a practical chance against this pandemic and the next public health crisis.

 While the initial use cases focus on mitigating COVID-19 and other pandemics, Epiverse will be a public good built with the broader aim of transforming the distributed analytics commons and supporting use cases across the social impact sector.

 Develop Software and Tools

-Identifying and funding top teams, including those in the Global South, to build a suite of generalizable open-source epidemiological software and tools, and developing long-term sustainability plans with this community-of-practice, in order to allow for rapid, robust, and reproducible policy-relevant modelling far into the future.
+Identifying and funding top teams, including those in low and middle income countries (LMICs), to build a suite of generalizable open-source epidemiological software and tools, and developing long-term sustainability plans with this community-of-practice, in order to allow for rapid, robust, and reproducible policy-relevant modelling far into the future.

 Challenge Funding Call

-A focused Challenge funding call for the top global academic teams from the Global North and the Global South to compete to develop privacy-preserving approaches suitable for deployment on commercially sensitive and privately held data, which could be scaled and deployed in Phase 2.
+A focused Challenge funding call for the top global academic teams from the High Income Countries (HICs) and Low and Low Middle-Income Countries (LMICs) to compete to develop privacy-preserving approaches suitable for deployment on commercially sensitive and privately held data, which could be scaled and deployed in Phase 2.

 Design Architecture for Phase 2